celiatorras/CGR_routing/README.md

 _Use in DTNME_

-##### New version [July 2022 - Work in progress]

-The code that manages the contact plan has been moved to a new repository: https://gitlab.com/ccaini/unibo-dtnme/.
-Be sure to include it inside the DTNME source tree before starting the build process.

-##### Old version [before July 2022]

-~~Contact plan: The use of Unibo-CGR requires that the contact plan be provided as an external file (contact-plan.txt, to be placed in the directory from which the dtnd daemon is launched) at dtnd daemon start-up.
-The syntax is exactly the same as that used in ION, including the possible bidirectional interpretation of single “range” instructions, for the sake of commonality.
-A simple example file is provided for user convenience in Unibo-CGR/dtnme/aux_files.~~

-~~Configuration file: The Unibo-CGR bundle router must be selected in the DTNME configuration file (usually in /etc/dtn.conf).
-See Unibo-CGR/dtnme/aux_files/README for more details.~~
+Support to DTNME contacts and ranges is given by means of Unibo-DTNME-CPM (https://gitlab.com/ccaini/unibo-dtnme), so we recommend to give a glance to the README of Unibo-DTNME-CPM for further explanations about contact plan management.

 _DTNME Limitations_

-1. DTNME does not support, at present, scheduled contacts.
-As a result, bundle enqueued by CGR to a neighbor are immediately sent if the link is active, independently of what reported in the contact plan.
-In other words, in DTNME, by contrast to ION, the contact plan is used only by CGR, not to enforce link activity.
-2. contacts cannot be updated/changed once the dtnd daemon has started.
-This limitation could be partially removed, should CGR be used in production on DTNME nodes, by allowing subsequent reading of the contact plan file.
-3. As said before, at present DTNME interface lacks RGR and CGRR.
+1. At present DTNME interface lacks RGR and CGRR.
 As a result, MSR and anti-loop mechanism must be disabled in Unibo-CGR/core/config.h.
 This switches are automatically disabled if the inclusion is carried out by means of the script mv_unibo_cgr.sh.
-4. The previous hop mechanism, based on the addition of a specific extension block to each bundle (see RFC 6259), seems to rely on a different mechanism in DTNME.
+2. The previous hop mechanism, based on the addition of a specific extension block to each bundle (see RFC 6259), seems to rely on a different mechanism in DTNME.
 This prevents ION nodes from knowing the EID of the previous hop in mixed environments, whenever the previous node is a DTNME node (even if declared and advertised with an ipn EID).
 As a result, ping-pong events may occur.
 In tests we had to disable reverse contact to prevent them.
-5. Bundle reforwarding after forfait time has not been implemented yet.
+3. Bundle reforwarding after forfait time has not been implemented yet.

 _Logs_